THE HISPANIC ASSOCIATION OF COLLEGES AND UNIVERSITIES

 HACU’s Office of Policy Analysis and Information conducts policy analyses and research on issues affecting Hispanic higher educational success and HSIs.
 The Office of Student Services manages the Corporate Internship program, the Annual Conference Student Track, the HACU Scholarship program, and several capacity-building partnerships.

 HACU’s conferences and special events each year provide a vital platform for advocacy, information, collaboration, and recognition.
 These events include the annual Capitol Forum each spring in Washington, D.C., and HACU’s Annual Conferences.
 The 19th Annual Capitol Forum is scheduled for April 7-8, 2014.
 HACU's 28th Annual Conference, "Championing Hispanic Higher Education Success: Investing in America’s Future," will be October 4-6, 2014 in Denver, CO.
 Student participation, especially at the Annual Conference, has been an important new dimension in recent years.
-Planning for HACU's 11th Biennial International Conference in 2015 is already underway.
+HACU's 11th Biennial International Conference will take place February 25-27, 2015, in Guadalajara, Mexico.

 Thousands of young Hispanics benefit from HACU with internships, scholarships, college retention and advancement programs, precollegiate support, and career development opportunities and programs.
 We truly are the champions of Hispanic success in higher education.